Battle of Sirhind (1555): Battle

-Sikandar led an army of 90,000 and met the Mughals at Sirhind.
-On 22 June 1555 they met in battle.
+Sikandar led an army of 80,000 and met the Mughals in battle at Sirhind on 22 June 1555.
 Humayun and Bairam Khan carried out a daring raid in a rainstorm like Sher Shah Suri had done at the Battle of Chausa to defeat Humayun.
 Sikander was defeated by the Mughal Army and was compelled to retreat to the Sivalik Hills in northeastern Punjab.
 The victorious Mughals marched to Delhi, occupied it and reestablished their empire in India.